WorkTime - GDPR compliant

 Purpose limitation

 The purpose of the data collection must be legitimate, specified, and explicit.
 An employer should accurately pinpoint the purpose of the monitoring and the business interest the monitoring is trying to protect.
-Doing this places them in a better position to justify the measures from a legal and practical perspective.
+Doing this, places them in a better position to justify the measures from a legal and practical perspective.

 An employer should accurately pinpoint the purpose of the monitoring and the business interest the monitoring is trying to protect.